Easy DIY Kids Desk

 - Desk Measurements (approx.): 18 inches wide, 29.25 inches high, 31 inches long

-- I ripped one of my 2x4s down to 1.5 inches wide using my DeWalt Saw.
+- I ripped one of my 2x4s to 1.5 inches wide using my DeWalt Saw.
 You can also buy 2×2 lumber if you don’t want to rip them down, but you’ll have to adjust the measurements of the aprons slightly.

-- 4 legs: 1.5 inches wide x 27.75 inches high
+- Four legs: 1.5 inches wide x 27.75 inches high

-- 2 long aprons: 2x4x27 inches
+- Two long aprons: 2x4x27 inches

-- 2 short aprons: 2x4x15 inches
+- Two short aprons: 2x4x15 inches

 - Support Piece: I added a small support piece to the underside of the desktop.